awsdocs/amazon-route53-docs/doc_source/au.md

 [Return to index](registrar-tld-list.md#index)

-**Note**
-Registration for \.au domains is available through Route 53, starting March 31, 2022\.
-The registration process for \.au domains is same as for other domains, unless another party owns the corresponding second\-level domain \(SLD\) of the \.au domain \(for example, \.com\.au or net\.au\)\.
-For the owners of those \.au SLD domains, a priority registration period is open from March 24,2022 until September 20, 2022\.
-For more information, see [The Priority Allocation Process](https://www.auda.org.au/au-domain-names/au-direct/priority-allocation-process) and the [FAQ for \.au domains](#au-priority-allocation-faq)\.

 **Confirmation email from the TLD registry**
 Our registrar associate, Gandi, resells \.au domains through DomainDirectors\.
 When you transfer a domain name to Route 53, DomainDirectors sends an email to the registrant contact for the domain to verify contact information or to authorize transfer requests\.